Mihailovic, Johnston score as Montreal tops Charlotte 2-0 - NewsBreak

 Mihailovic, Johnston score as Montreal tops Charlotte 2-0

-CHARLOTTE, N.C. — Djordje Mihailovic scored just before halftime, Alistair Johnston added a second-half goal and CF Montreal blanked Charlotte FC 2-0 in...www.wralsportsfan.com
+CHARLOTTE, N.C.
+(AP) — Djordje Mihailovic scored just before halftime, Alistair Johnston added a second-half goal and CF Montreal blanked Charlotte FC 2-0 in MLS action on Saturday.

-CHARLOTTE, N.C. — Djordje Mihailovic scored just before halftime, Alistair Johnston added a second-half goal and CF Montreal blanked Charlotte FC 2-0 in...www.wralsportsfan.com
+Sebastian Breza stopped both shots he faced for Montreal (6-3-2).
+Mihailovic’s goal came in the 45th minute with an assist from Romell Quioto.
+Johnston had his kick deflect off the far post and into the net in the 67th minute.

 Comments / 0